Zshuff03/testing-mf-nx/README.md

 This was generated using the nx docs [here.](https://nx.dev/recipes/module-federation/dynamic-module-federation-with-angular)

 The current error that I'm running into happens when trying to load the remote's route in the shell app:
 `ERROR Error: Uncaught (in promise): Error: NG0203: inject() must be called from an injection context such as a   constructor, a factory function, a field initializer, or a function used with 'runInInjectionContext'.
 Find more at https://angular.io/errors/NG0203`

+The above was fixed, but now I'm not able to load anything from the remote into the shell's router outlet.